Type Ia supernova Hubble diagram with near-infrared and optical observations: Second-order atmospheric extinction

 where $k'_{U,B}$ and $k''_{U,B}$ are the first-order and the second-order extinction.
 The second-order extinction can be neglected in $VRI$.
 Unfortunately, in the majority of the photometric works on SNe Ia the second-order extinction term has been neglected.
 Here we discuss the uncertainties that are caused by this.

 The usual practice in SN photometry is to calibrate the magnitudes of the stars in the field of the SN in several photometric nights.
 This is usually done by deriving the parameters in Eqs.~\ref{eq:tran} by observing \cite{landolt92,2009AJ....137.4186L} standard fields that contain both blue and red stars in photometric conditions, and applying the equations to the field stars.
-Then in non-photometric nights the SN magnitudes are calibrated using the field stars as tetrary standards.
-Simple re-arrangement of Eqs.~\ref{eq:tran}, taking $B$ band as an example gives:
+Then in nonphotometric nights the SN magnitudes are calibrated using the field stars as tertiary standards.
+Simple rearrangement of Eqs.~\ref{eq:tran}, taking $B$ band as an example gives:

-If $k''_B$ is not fitted (or fixed to a reasonable value $\sim-0.03$), one would not measure the true color term $ct_B$ but rather $ct_B-k''_B\,X$, i.e. the measured color-term will depend on the airmass of the observations.
+If $k''_B$ is not fitted (or fixed to a reasonable value $\sim-0.03$), one would not measure the true color term $ct_B$ but rather $ct_B-k''_B\,X$, meaning that the measured color-term will depend on the airmass of the observations.
 The second-order extinction in $U$ and $B$ has been measured and it is about $-0.03$.
 Using the spectrophotometric atlas of \citet{specphot}, various $U$ and $B$ filters, and atmospheric transmission measured at different observatories we estimated $k''_B$ and $k''_U$ by means of synthetic photometry to be $\sim-0.03$ as well.
 Therefore, two standard fields observed airmass $X=1$ and 2 will give color terms that differ by $\sim0.03$.

 Another problem arises because the $B-V$ color index of SNe Ia changes from $\sim-0.1$ around maximum light to 1.3 about a month later.
 If a SN is observed at airmass 1.5 the correction for the second-order extinction at maximum and at +30 days will be $\sim0.0$ and 0.058 mag, respectively.
 When the second-order extinction term is not included in the calibration, this will not be corrected for.
-While around maximum the effect will be negligible, 1-2 month after maximum the $B$ magnitudes maybe as much as 0.06 mag in error.
+While around maximum the effect will be negligible, one to two months after maximum the $B$ magnitudes maybe as much as 0.06 mag in error.
 This will directly affect the $B-V$ color index, which is often used to estimate the host galaxy extinction.
 Therefore, the estimation of the peak magnitudes can be affected by as much as 0.18 mag for Milky Way type dust with $R_V=3.1$.